-After that, things get complicated, because she does have to describe their relationship, and rationality settles in until she's pointing the mouse at the little red ex at the top of the page, ready to forget this whole insane notion, but then she thinks about moving to New Haven, and those Metro North passes, and having to silently watch some college guy breeze in and so easily take the chance that she's too afraid to take.
-Her finger moves away from the mouse, and she's typing again, pouring out all of their complicated history into the tiny spaces on the website.
+After that, things get complicated, because she does have to describe their relationship and rationality settles in until she's pointing the mouse at the little red ex at the top of the page, ready to forget this whole insane notion.
+But then she thinks about moving to New Haven and those Metro North passes and having to silently watch some college guy breeze in and so easily take the chance that she's too afraid to take.
+Her finger moves away from the mouse, and then she's typing again, pouring out all of their complicated history into the tiny spaces on the website.
 She doesn't allow herself to hesitate at all when she hits submit.

 She falls face first into her mattress and closes her eyes, forcing her mind into a pleasant, fuzzy blank.
 She doesn't consider that the six wine coolers she drank at Santana's house earlier might be responsible for her quick descent into sleep, and she certainly doesn't consider that they're to blame for her sudden bout of bravery.

 The phone call comes in early August, long after Quinn has mostly forgotten about her foolish flight of fancy.
 She's lounging on a chaise by Santana's swimming pool, rereading Emma for the twelfth time—possibly more, she's kind of lost count—and making thin comparisons between her own life and the characters, only she's cast herself in the role of Mr. Knightley.